swe131/ORMA/README.md

+Note: There might be issues faced in  running and compiling the project as there might be issues in project structure and required dependencies....

 🔄 Subscription Manager Tool

 Simplify your life with our Subscription Manager Tool – the perfect solution for effortlessly managing and tracking your diverse subscriptions!